Certificate in Art of Spiritual Direction

 - Enter into one’s own depths, weaving together body, mind, spirit and emotions in the presence of the Creator

 Credit from this program may be applicable to catechist certification at the discretion of the certifying diocese.
 Please be sure to check with the appropriate diocesan office to confirm that this program qualifies for credit towards certification or recertification.
-At the discretion of the department of Theological Studies at Loyola Marymount, students who successfully complete this program course may be eligible to receive six semester hours towards a Master of Arts degree in Pastoral Theology with an emphasis in Spiritual Direction.

 Course and program requirements, schedules and tuition are subject to change; and additional fees may be incurred for books and materials.
 Click here to review all policies prior to enrollment.
 For additional information, contact the Center for Spiritual Development.